Alidon256/Toy-Store/README.md

 - 🛒 **Toy Catalog Simulation**
   Users can browse toys, view details, and simulate adding items to a cart.

-- 🌙 **Dark Mode Support**
-  The app responds to system-wide dark mode settings for a consistent visual experience.

 ## 🛠️ Tech Stack

 | Layer         | Technology         |